Saudi prosecutors say women’s rights activists to face trial

-Prosecutors in Saudi Arabia say they have referred detained women's rights activists to trial and that those charged "enjoy all rights preserved by the laws in the kingdom" after them being reportedly tortured in custody.
+Prosecutors in Saudi Arabia have referred detained women's rights activists to trial, saying those charged "enjoy all rights preserved by the laws in the kingdom" after them being reportedly tortured in custody.

-Prosecutors issued the statement late Friday night, referring to their earlier June statement that announced the activists' arrest just before Saudi Arabia granted women the right to drive.
+Prosecutors issued the statement late Friday night, referring to their earlier June statement that marked the activists' arrest just before Saudi Arabia granted women the right to drive.

 Prosecutors alleged those arrested had the "aim to undermine the kingdom's security, stability and national unity."